FKnottenbelt/LS_120/OOP_design/testing.md

 Delete unused interfaces (incomming messages that has no dependents) Yes, really.
 Unused code costs more to keep than to recover.

+When the code in your tests uses the same collaborating objects as the code in your application, your tests always break when they should